CCDirectLink/CrossedEyes/TUTORIAL.md

 To activate aim analysis, be in the analysis menu and press Y.
 Press it again to deactivate it.
 When it's activated, hints that you directly aim at will be focued.
-The hint will be unfocued when you aim away.
+The hint will be unfocused when you aim away.

 #### Aim bounce